trcollinson/amazonq-sam-api/src/README.md

 ## Contents
 - `hello_world.py`: Handles the /hello endpoint requests, returning a greeting to authenticated users
+- `users.py`: Handles the /users endpoints for listing users and getting user details
 - `requirements.txt`: Python dependencies required by the Lambda functions

 ## Usage